-13 The ERC model by Bolton and Ockenfels (2000) permits even violations of weak m-monotonicity.
-The same is true for (models of) some "social value orientation types" (the synonym for distributional preference types used by social psychologists), most notably, "martyrdom", "masochism" and "sadomasochism" (see Appendix B for details).
+15 The ERC model by Bolton and Ockenfels (2000) permits even violations of weak m-monotonicity.
+The same is true for (models of) some "social value orientation types" (the synonym for distributional preference types used by social psychologists), most notably, "martyrdom", "masochism" and "sadomasochism".
 It is important to note, however, that even in the social psychology literature violations of m-monotonicity are empirically irrelevant (I know of no study finding more than 5% of subjects in the mentioned categories).